MagalhaesDev/Form-Validator/README.md

 # Validating form

-system for validating a form
+System for validating a form

 ## Technology